-I am a third year computer science graduate student at Princeton University.
+I am a graduate student in computer science at Princeton University.
 My advisor is Arvind Narayanan.
-My current research project involves genetics and privacy.
+My current research focuses on privacy and its intersection with consumer genetics companies.

-This past summer I was a software engineering intern at Mozilla working on WebRTC.
-I worked with IETF committee members to standardize PERC.
+I have spent two of my summers as a software engineering intern at Mozilla working on WebRTC.
+My first summer I worked with IETF committee members to standardize PERC.
 In particular I made contributions to a TLS tunnel protocol.
-I then began the implementation of the Key Distributor in the Firefox browser.
-I will return to Mozilla for the summer of 2017.
+My second summer I oxidized (converted to Rust) a portion of the SDP parser in Firefox.

 Previously, I was an undergraduate at University of Washington, where I worked on freedomjs and uProxy, which leverages WebRTC to create P2P web applications.
 Before working on security, privacy or networks, I did genomics research in Noble lab.